Authorised Distributor · SG

 Why humidity matters as much as temperature

-Part of what makes humidity a harder parameter to manage than temperature is that its effects are often slower and less visible.
-A temperature excursion in a cold room is usually noticed quickly, either by an alarm or by the product itself.
-A humidity excursion, by contrast, can sit unnoticed for hours or days while moisture is slowly absorbed by hygroscopic material, only becoming apparent once caking, clumping or microbial growth has already started.
-This lag is exactly why continuous monitoring with alarming, rather than periodic spot checks, is the standard approach in any facility that takes humidity risk seriously.
+Humidity is also harder to manage than temperature because its effects are slower and less visible.
+A temperature excursion in a cold room is usually noticed quickly, by an alarm or the product itself.
+A humidity excursion can sit unnoticed for hours or days while moisture is slowly absorbed by hygroscopic material, only becoming apparent once caking or microbial growth has already started, which is why continuous monitoring with alarming, rather than periodic spot checks, is the standard approach.

 Where Rotronic humidity monitoring is used in pharma